lkodinsson/MARS/Core_Rules/Character_Features.md

 | 40 | Improbable |
 <!--| 50 | Impossible |-->

 Given a roll against any difficulty value, there are multiple possible outcomes: *failure*, *graze*, *success*, or *critical success*.
 When you match or exceed the difficulty value, you succeed.
 Other outcomes depend on how far away you are from the difficulty value.
 Rolling 10 or more above the difficulty value is a critical success.
 Rolling below the difficulty is a graze, unless you roll 5 or less below the difficulty, which is a fail.
 The exact nature of a graze is determined by context and the Game Master: sometimes it is a success with a cost or a failure with a positive benefit.
-Typically when characters interact, one is rolling to set the difficult value for the other.
+Typically when characters interact, one is rolling to set the difficulty value for the other.
 These two values then create the comparison allowing for varying degrees of successs.
 For example: A character attacks another and the defender rolls deflection to defend.
 If the attacker succeeds, they deal full damage, but on a graze they deal half damage.

 ##### Table: Outcome vs Difficulty
 | Difficulty | Fail | Graze | Success | Critical |